Calvin Harris: 2011–2013: 18 Months and international prominence

-2013–2015: Motion and "How Deep Is Your Love"
+2013–2015: Motion and continued success

-On 7 October 2013, Harris and Swedish DJ Alesso released a collaborative single with synthpop duo Hurts called "Under Control" as the first single from his fourth album.
+On 7 October 2013 Harris and Swedish DJ Alesso released a collaborative single with synth-pop duo Hurts called "Under Control" as the first single from his fourth album.
 The song debuted at number one in the UK.
 Later that month, Harris remixed The Killers' song "When You Were Young" for the deluxe edition of their greatest hits album Direct Hits.
 He unveiled the full six-minute version through Rolling Stone and told the magazine: "It was a real honour to be asked to remix one of my favourite modern bands, and it was an exciting challenge for me to update this classic track for the dance-floor in a tasteful and respectful way".

-On 14 March 2014, Harris's song "Summer" premiered on the UK's Capital FM.
+On 14 March 2014 Harris's song "Summer" premiered on the UK's Capital FM.
 The track which was released as the album's second single debuted at number one on the UK Singles Chart, becoming Harris's sixth UK number-one single.
 It also became Harris's highest-charting solo single on the US Billboard Hot 100, peaking at number seven.
 "Summer" was Spotify's most-streamed track of 2014 with over 200 million streams.
 Harris also produced the single "I Will Never Let You Down" for British singer Rita Ora.
 On 18 May 2014, the song debuted at number one on the UK Singles Chart, two weeks after his song "Summer" debuted at the top of the charts.

-In April 2014, Harris performed on the main stage of Coachella Festival.
-His set attracted the second largest crowd in the festival's history, topped only by the 2012 set of Dr. Dre and Snoop Dogg which featured a hologram of Tupac Shakur.
+In April 2014 Harris performed on the main stage of Coachella Festival.
+His set attracted the second largest crowd in the festival's history, topped only by the 2012 set of Dr. Dre and Snoop Dogg which featured a transparent Pepper's ghost image of Tupac Shakur.
 That year, he was also a headline act at several prominent music festivals, including Lollapalooza, Austin City Limits Music Festival, the iTunes Festival in London, Electric Daisy Carnival, and the iHeartRadio Music Festival.